Aleksandras Stulginskis

-Many times served as a minister, May 1920 – 1922 he was Speaker of the Constituent Assembly of Lithuania and thus acting president of the republic.
-1922-1926 he was the second President of Lithuania.
-Stulginskis was Speaker of the Seimas 1926-1927.
+He served as a minister many times.
+Between May 1920 and 1922, he was Speaker of the Constituent Assembly of Lithuania and thus acting president of the republic.
+From 1922 to 1926, he was the second President of Lithuania.
+Stulginskis was Speaker of the Seimas from 1926 to 1927.

 He withdrew from politics in 1927, and worked on his farm.
-In 1941 Stulginskis and his wife were arrested by the Soviet NKVD and deported to a gulag in the Krasnoyarsk region, while his wife was deported to the Komi area.
-After World War II in 1952 he was officially sentenced by the Soviet authorities to 25 years in prison for his anti-socialist and clerical policies in pre-war Lithuania.
+In 1941, Stulginskis and his wife were arrested by the Soviet NKVD and deported to a gulag in the Krasnoyarsk region, while his wife was deported to the Komi area.
+After World War II, in 1952, he was officially sentenced by the Soviet authorities to 25 years in prison for his anti-socialist and clerical policies in pre-war Lithuania.

-Released after Joseph Stalin's death in 1956, he was allowed to emigrate, yet he refused and returned to Lithuanian SSR.
+Released after Joseph Stalin's death in 1956, he was allowed to emigrate, yet he refused and returned to the Lithuanian SSR.
 Stulginskis settled in Kaunas, where he died on 22 September 1969, aged 84, the last of the Signatories of the Act of Independence of Lithuania.